Click on the image to view the PowerPoint presentation

 We therefore respectfully call on those responsible for the policies that guide education in our centers and schools to create laws/policies that support and protect play-based learning opportunities for all young children.
-Several states have already passed resolutions in this vein, most notably in Massachusetts and Connecticut.
+Several states have already passed resolutions in this vein, most notably Massachusetts, Connecticut, Oregon, New Hampshire, and Oklahoma.

-- Permit teachers to utilize experiential/play-based learning during the instructional time of a regular school day for all students in grades one to five.
+- Permit teachers to utilize experiential learning and play-based learning during the instructional time of a regular school day for all students in grades one to five.

 - Provide teachers with the opportunity to adjust instruction and curriculum to be responsive to children’s understandings, questions, interests, languages, and cultures.